📝 Transaction Form

 | Currency exchange within a broker | 📖 Read |

-- TRANSFER: specifies a source broker and a destination broker, plus the asset and quantity.
-LibreFolio records both legs atomically.
+- Asset Transfer: Specifies a source broker and a destination broker, asset, and quantity.

 🔗 Related